Philadelphia Art Alliance: History

-1960s

 In January 1968, alliance president Raymond S. Green presented actress Helen Hayes with the Philadelphia Art Alliance Award of Merit "in recognition of outstanding creative work of high artistic merit."
 Hayes, who had been given the nickname "First Lady of American Theatre," was chosen unanimously for the award by the alliance's drama committee and board of directors, according to alliance executive director James Kirk Merrick who noted, "This award isn't given every year....
 It is only presented when we feel someone is deserving.
 I don't think there can be any question as to how we arrived at choosing Miss Hayes."

-1970s

-The alliance is housed in the historic Wetherill mansion, which was designed in 1906 by Frank Miles Day and constructed by Thomas M. Seeds Jr. The building was listed on the Philadelphia Register of Historic Places on April 28, 1970, and is also listed on the National Register of Historic Places as part of the Rittenhouse National Register Historic District.
+The alliance was housed in the historic Wetherill mansion, which was designed in 1906 by Frank Miles Day and constructed by Thomas M. Seeds Jr. The building was listed on the Philadelphia Register of Historic Places on April 28, 1970, and is also listed on the National Register of Historic Places as part of the Rittenhouse National Register Historic District.
+The alliance hosted art exhibits, theater and music workshops, poetry readings, lectures, concerts and recitals.

-Present day
+Merger with the University of the Arts

-The alliance hosts art exhibits, theater and music workshops, poetry readings, lectures, concerts and recitals.
-The Philadelphia Art Alliance officially merged and was acquired by the University of the Arts in 2018, after unanimous approval from the boards of both institutions in 2017, and is now known as The Philadelphia Art Alliance at University of the Arts.
+The Philadelphia Art Alliance officially merged and was acquired by the University of the Arts in 2018, after unanimous approval from the boards of both institutions in 2017, and became known as The Philadelphia Art Alliance at University of the Arts.
+Although the University officially closed on June 7, 2024 the organizers of an already-installed exhibit at the Art Alliance received permission to open as scheduled from June 14 to August 9.

+Building

+Upon the bankruptcy and closure of University of the Arts a large real estate portfolio was divested.
+The Weatherill mansion building previously owned by the Philadelphia Art Alliance was sold to Curtis Institute of Music.
+Other interested parties was Temple University and real estate investor Allan Domb, although the courts ruled that he could not pursue the purchase as the building had to be used for educational endeavors.

+In the early morning of July 4, 2025, the building suffered a fire causing significant damage.